PyAr/fades/README.rst

 will not show anything (unless it has a real problem), so the original script stderr is not polluted at all.

+If you want to use IPython shell you need to call *fades* with ``-i`` or ``--ipython`` option.
+This option will add IPython as a dependency to *fades* and it will launch this shell instead of the python one.

 Some command line examples
 --------------------------